Dell is Practically Giving Away This Gaming Laptop for Black Friday | Digital Trends

 Right now, we have a fantastic gaming laptop Black Friday deal for you.
-Dell has the G15 Ryzen Edition Gaming Laptop for just $700 saving you $320 on the usual price.
+Dell has the G15 Gaming Laptop for just $600 saving you $419 on the usual price.
 With some great hardware under the hood, this is the ideal system for gaming on the move or when you simply have limited space at home.
 It’s just one of the many Black Friday gaming laptop deals we’re spotting right now while we pinpoint the absolute best Black Friday deals overall.
 Snap it up now while stocks last.

 Today’s best gaming laptop Black Friday deal